Burning red feet?

 No one was coming to save me.
 It was time to save myself.

 Spontaneous remissions of erythromelalgia have been known to occur [5].
-As a nurse that worked for a decade with the dying, the idea of spontaneous remissions seems a misnomer to me.
+As a nurse who worked for a decade with the dying, the idea of spontaneous remissions seems a misnomer to me.
 Disease must disappear for a reason.
 In our arrogance, we call the remission “spontaneous” or say the patient was perhaps misdiagnosed instead of sitting with the discomfort of our not knowing.

 I couldn’t get rid of the nagging feeling that a house I had lived in was contributing to my illness.
 About a year into living in that home, dark mold started presenting itself on many of the walls.
 I spoke to my sweet 94-year-old landlord about my concerns.
 “Oh, yes dear”, she said unconcerned, “The walls were covered in mold before you moved in.
-I had them Clorox’ed and then painted”.
+I had them Clorox’ed and then painted over it.”
 I began to connect the excruciating headaches and repeated “sinus infections” to the environment I was living in.
 I moved out.
-I should say that most people are not “lucky” enough to see mold in their environment- this is extreme.
-Clues that mold is present are things like water spots on the ceiling, condensation collecting on windows, a history of a leaky pipe or roof, past flooding, or a musty odor produced by volitale organic compounds (VOCs) the mold releases.
+I should say that most people are not “lucky” enough to see mold in their environment—this is extreme.
+Clues that mold is present are things like water spots on the ceiling, condensation collecting on windows, a history of a leaky pipe or roof, past flooding, or a musty odor produced by volatile organic compounds (VOCs) the mold releases.

 I had inhaled toxins that my immune system could not tag or remove so instead they circulated in my blood for five years creating massive inflammation.